 Understanding the SDI Code and its implications is paramount for companies operating in Italy or engaging in cross-border transactions with Italian entities.

 As of March 2015, e-invoicing regulations became mandatory for all public entities, streamlining transaction processes and fostering increased business activity.

-SDI (Sistema Di Interscambio) is now operational in Italy, which means that the country will use the e-invoicing Exchange Service for local and international transactions.
-The e-invoicing regulations became mandatory for all public entities in March 2015.
+This means that the SDI (Sistema di Interscambio) Code is now fully operational in Italy, marking a significant step toward using the e-invoicing Exchange Service for local and international transactions.

 Who does SDI apply to?